 p(s)=s3+s2+2s+8.p(s) = s^3 + s^2 + 2s + 8.

-All coefficients are positive, so it may look stable at first glance.
-The Routh table shows why that conclusion is wrong.
+All coefficients are positive, so it may look stable.
+The table shows otherwise:

 s312s218s1(1)(2)(1)(8)10s080\begin{array}{c|cc} s^3 & 1 & 2 \\ s^2 & 1 & 8 \\ s^1 & \dfrac{(1)(2) - (1)(8)}{1} & 0 \\ s^0 & 8 & 0 \end{array}